What is an unconditioned stimulus?

-In classical conditioning, unconditioned stimulus (US or UCS) is defined as any stimulus that can naturally and automatically trigger a response without prior learning or practice.
+In classical conditioning, an unconditioned stimulus (US or UCS) is defined as any stimulus that can naturally and automatically trigger a response without prior learning or practice.
 It is also called the primary reinforcer.
 The involuntary response is a reflex triggered whenever the UCS is present.

 So, how to find unconditioned stimuli?